US paedophile who flew to Wales to ‘marry’ schoolgirl jailed

 The court heard Ewing may be deported during his sentence but that this is a matter for the Home Office.

-The two met online using a video chat site that connects users by random, where he told the girl he was a “paedophile hunter” and a Christian.
+The two met online using a video chat site that connects users randomly, where he told the girl he was a “paedophile hunter” and a Christian.

 He convinced her to let him watch her fall asleep while they were on a livestream, and in the morning told her he had masturbated while she slept.